fgero/dhcpv6-mod/README.md

 cd /data/dhcpv6-mod
 ./install-dhcpv6-mod.sh
 ```

 This command must be issued :

 - when installing `dhcpv6-mod` for the first time, of course
 - when `dhcpv6-mod` repository gets an update commit (except if limited to documentation)
 - when you update your configuration file (`/data/local/etc/dhcpv6.conf`)
 - after a **firmware update reboot** (not a normal reboot, which does not uninstall dhcpv6-mod)

-> **Note**
-> `install-dhcpv6-mod` will initially create the `/data/local/etc/dhcpv6.conf` configuration file (ONLY if it doesn't already existe), using `dhcpv6-orange.conf` file content
+> **Note** > `install-dhcpv6-mod` will initially create the `/data/local/etc/dhcpv6.conf` configuration file (ONLY if it doesn't already existe), using `dhcpv6-orange.conf` file content

 In fact, the `./install-dhcpv6-mod.sh` command can be run at any time : it will only update `/usr/sbin/odhcp6c` with a new version of `odhcp6c.sh` if one of the following is true :

 - file `/usr/sbin/odhcp6c` is older than `odhcp6c.sh`
 - process `odhcp6c` is older than `odhcp6c.sh` or `dhcpv6.conf`

-In addition, if one of those conditions are true AND if a DHCPv6 client process was already running, then the script will finish with a restart (kill -TERM) of both DHCP v4 and v6 clients.
-This will simply launch a DHCP discover phase for both (V4/V6 consistency is needed by Orange), without interrupting the WAN connection.
-In that situation, it is advisable to [Check IPv6 lease and connectivity](#check_ipv6)
+In addition, if one of the above conditions is true AND if a DHCPv6 client process was already running, then the script will finish by calling `./restart-dhcp-clients.sh`, which will restart both DHCP v4 and v6 clients (full DHCP discover sequence for both, without interrupting the WAN connection).
+In that case, it is advisable to [Check IPv6 lease and connectivity](#check_ipv6)

 &nbsp;
 &nbsp;

 <a id="activate_dhcpv6"></a>

 ## Activate DHCP V6 WAN client for the first time

 <sup>[(Back to top)](#table-of-contents)</sup>
 &nbsp;

 In the UI, go to Network > Settings > Internet > Primary (WAN1)